spring-io/dataflow.spring.io/content/documentation/pages/6-recipes/5-multi-platform-deployment/1-multiple-platform-accounts.md

 j6wQUU3-foo-cassandra-v1        started           1/1         3G       1G     j6wQUU3-foo-cassandra-v1.cfapps.io
 ```

-Alternatively, the platform dropdown in the SCDF Dashboard can be used to make the selection to create and launch Tasks.
+Alternatively, you can use the platform dropdown in the SCDF Dashboard to create and launch Tasks.

 ## Mixing Cloud Foundry and Kubernetes Deployments